UnownDragon666/CRISiSLab-Project/README.txt

 Tsunami Sensor code

-Mac and Tanush will use Visual Studio code.
+Mac and Tanush will use Visual Studio code and the Arduino IDE.
+Other Things:
+Node JS
+Microsoft PowerPoint
+Google Docs
+Github